Lilla-Kavecsanszki/downwarddog/README.md

 The user can interact with the website in various ways such as viewing relevant and uselful information on the articles page.
 The users, if they are registered and logged in, then can comment on the articles and also can express their opinion with a like.
 They can later also unlike the article, in case they changed their mind.
 The users can also see a selection of yoga classes, then also a selection of available dates and times for the relevant classes to choose from through the Yoga page.
 If they are logged in, they will be able to book, register their interest.
 After admin approval, the user is able to follow up their bookings on the My Bookings page, and also to delete the bookings that they are not able to attend anymore.

-This full-stack framework project was built using Django, Python, HTML, Bootstrap and CSS.
+This full-stack framework project was built using Django framework, Python, HTML, Bootstrap and CSS.
 Furthermore, the webiste stores all vital information and data in an external database, Cloudinary.

 ![Application](readme-images/responsive.png "Application")

 [Link to the live project](https://downwarddog.herokuapp.com/)

-The business goals of this website are:

--
--
-- To
-- To

-The customer goals of this website are:

-- To
-- To
-- To
-- To

 # Contents